GovTechSG/seed-documentation/faqs/seed-faq-general.md

 <details><summary style="font-size:20px;font-weight:bold">What is SEED and why should I onboard my device to SEED?</summary>

 Security Suite for Engineering Endpoint Devices (SEED) is a Mobile Device Management (MDM) solution.
 SEED ensures data security to protect the digital information of your organisation from unauthorised access, malicious users, and corruption.
-When you onboard an internet device to SEED, it becomes a GMD.
+When you onboard an Internet Device to SEED, it becomes a GMD.
 It allows you to remotely manage access to highly sensitive data, provide user authentication, and can wipe off data from the device remotely if it is lost or compromised.

 </details><hr />